mehulmpt/WiPi/README.md

 Use this android app to control your Raspberry: https://play.google.com/store/apps/details?id=com.wipi

+Tip: To stream youtube videos, open your YouTube app and share the video to WiPi (i.e. open video -> share this video -> select WiPi)

 Please let me know about any bugs you face.
 Feel free to contribute.